stirera/d-chimer_v1/README_3.md

       update_blastdb.pl nr

 ##### /!\ Biopython based blast+ is used for ease of installation but cannot handle the ncbi V5 databases.
-In fact, if Biopython is installed along all databases, d-chimer can be used after configuring the "yaml" file.
-The biopython blast calls may fail with blast v5 databases but work find with V4 ones.
+ The biopython blast calls fail with blast v5 databases but work fine with V4 ones.
 When using biopython embedded BLAST+ programs, please use the option "-L False".
-If using v5 databases, then one have to install local BLAST+ programs, configure accordingly the yaml file and use the "-L True" option when running d-chimer.
+If using v5 databases, then one have to install local BLAST+ programs, configure accordingly the `yaml` file (by providing absolute pathq to the local installation of BLAST+ binaries repository and databases) and use the "-L True" option when running d-chimer.

-With BLAST V5 databases, users must provide the path to the local installation of BLAST in the configuration file d-chimer_config.yaml.